Hansakasankalpa/d365-finance-functional-portfolio/README.md

 # D365 Finance Functional Portfolio

 I'm Hansaka Sankalpa, a Senior Accountant in Colombo.
-I've spent seven years inside accounting departments at KPMG Sri Lanka, Six Senses Maldives (via Sustainable Luxury Lanka), and Ophir Private Limited.
+I've spent seven years inside auditing & accounting departments at KPMG Sri Lanka, Six Senses Maldives (via Sustainable Luxury Lanka), and Ophir Private Limited.
 Across all three I worked inside an ERP that someone else had configured.
 I want to be the person making those configuration choices instead of working around them.

 This repository documents that transition.
 Each module walks through a piece of Microsoft Dynamics 365 Finance & Operations the way an accountant needs to understand it: what SLFRS or IFRS requires, how D365 satisfies it, and what breaks downstream when you get it wrong.
 Every screenshot is from a Contoso demo environment.
 No client data appears anywhere in this repo.